zachmccabe/zachmccabe.github.io/tools.md

 Updated: {{ page.date | date: "%b %d %Y" }}

-A partial list of tools for my friends and fellow makers.
+A partial list of tools for my friends and fellow makers of stuff.
 Some are favorites, others are well-used and a few I don't even like but they still get the job done.

 + [Organization](https://www.zachmccabe.com/tools.html#organization)
 + [Office](https://www.zachmccabe.com/tools.html#office)